 - To support local wildlife we install features such as bird, bee and bat boxes and hedgehog-friendly fences wherever possible.

-- We plant street trees, provide gardens and offer a fruit tree to every resident.
-Since 2010, our residents have planted over 1,300 trees though the Hastoe Orchard, including eating apple, cooking apple, pear, plum and cherry.
+- We work with a landscape architect to design an appropriate and sensitive planting scheme to enhance every new build, as well as providing gardens.
+Since 2010, we have planted over 1,300 trees though the Hastoe Orchard, including eating apple, cooking apple, pear, plum and cherry.
 The scheme has since been recommended by the Building Beautiful Commission.

 We use the Nationally Described Space Standards in order to provide a good standard of dwelling size and to ensure the usability of habitable space is well thought through.
 Designers will be required to verify that all aspects, including storage and room sizes, comply with these standards.
 The footprints designed should allow for suitable wall thicknesses to be achieved without compromising on internal space.